 Although this is certainly in-exhaustive, hopefully, these points help you in starting on a journey to securing your GraphQL API.
 Securing your API is never ‘done’, I’d strongly recommend taking a browse through OWASP, a good place to start is with the OWASP Node Goat project’s Top 10.

-For further reading on GraphQL specific security concepts, Max Stoiber’s post on Securing Your GraphQL API from Malicious Queries.
+For further reading on GraphQL-specific security concepts, try Max Stoiber’s post on Securing Your GraphQL API from Malicious Queries.